-On this page you will find some information on taking a good photograph, guide prices for a pet portrait and some general information on the commission process.
+On this page you will find guide prices, some information on taking a good photograph, and some general information on the commission process.

 The following are guideline prices for a single subject on a plain background.
 Additional subjects and complex backgrounds will incur an additional cost and I will give you an accurate quote before I start.

 All commissions require a 50% deposit before work commences, with the balance payable on completion and to your satisfaction.

 In order to do a good portrait, I need a good photo.
 It doesn’t really matter whether you use a top-end camera or your mobile phone, so long as the following are all true:

 - High Resolution.
 In order to get fine detail in your portrait, I need fine detail in the photograph.
 This means using the highest number of pixels or the maximum quality setting for your particular device.
 As a general rule, I need to be able to see sharp highlights in the eye and individual hairs on the face and body.
 To achieve this, the head and shoulders must fill the frame in the camera.

 - Natural Light / No Flash If possible, take the photograph outside (but not in direct sunlight) or indoors by a large window.
 Try to avoid using any type of artificial light and never use a flash as they add unnatural reflections and colours to the fur which I will presume to be the actual colours.

 - Eye Level.
 Take the photo at your pet’s eye level to avoid awkward angles or distorted perspective.
 But sometimes an upward or downward angle can add dynamism to a portrait and I’d be happy to review and advise in this respect.